 - chocolate chips

-Tips and suggestions for making vegan french toast casserole
+Tips for making vegan french toast casserole

 - To keep the ingredients separate for an overnight night bake, store the bread cubes in a resealable bag and the custard (minus the cornstarch) covered the in the fridge.
 The next morning whisk the cornstarch into the custard and proceed with the remaining steps.